-Students must successfully complete at least eighteen hours from the following list of classes, including any 1-3 credit internship, special topics course, and/or independent study relevant to childhood studies and arranged through any academic department.
+Students must successfully complete at least eighteen hours from the following list of classes.
 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline:

-Credits

-EDU J 315 Psychology and Education of the Exceptional Child (Declared Childhood Studies minors are exempt from 2

-EDU J 419 EED 303 and EED 304 as prerequisites for this course.)
-Utilizing Family and Community Resources for Early Childhood Education (Declared Childhood Studies minors are exempt from EED 357 or EED 358 as a prerequisite for this course.)
-2
+С redits EDU 315 Psychology and Education of the Exceptional Child 2 (Declared Childhood Studies minors are exempt from EED 303 and EED 304 as prerequisites for this course.)
+EDU 419 Utilizing Family and Community Resources for Early 2 Childhood Education (Declared Childhood Studies minors are exempt from EED 357 or EED 358 as a prerequisite for this course.)
+EDU Counseling Techniques/Parents 2 ENG 300 Literature for Children 3 ENG 400 Literature for Adolescents 3 LAT Domestic Relations 3 LAW Juvenile Delinquency 2 3 3 3 3 3 6 2 LAW Juvenile Law and Procedures 3 NUR Health Alterations: Maternal Child 6 PED Child Growth and Development 2 PSY 240 Life-span Developmental Psychology OR PSY 319 Child/Adolescent Psychology 3 (Prerequisite: PSY 101.
+Declared Childhood Studies minors are Calif - exempt from PSY 200 as a prerequisite for this course.)

-EDL J 420 Counseling Techniques/Parents 2

-300 Literature for Children 2 3

-ENC G 400 Literature for Adolescents 3

-LAT 370 Domestic Relations 3

-LAV V 110 Juvenile Delinquency 3 3 3

-LAV V 440 Juvenile Law and Procedures 3

-NUI R 433 Health Alterations: Maternal Child 6

-PED 384 Child Growth and Development 2 PSY 240 Life-span Developmental Psychology OR PSY 319 Child/Adolescent Psychology 3 DOV 470 (Prerequisite: PSY 101.
-Declared Childhood Studies minors are exempt from PSY 200 as a prerequisite for this course.)
 PSY 470 Child Psychopathology and Exceptionalities 3 (Prerequisite: PSY 101 and either 240 or 319.
-Declared Childhood Studies minors are exempt from PSY 200 as a prerequisite for this course.) d SOC 330 The Family 3 SWK 325 Child and Family Welfare 3
+Declared Childhoo bd Studies minors are exempt from PSY 200 as a prerequisite for this course.)
+SOC The Family 3 SWK Child and Family Welfare 3 Intern ship: Relevant field experience/practicum/internship through any + academic department.
+May be repeated for credit.
+1-3 Relev ant Spe ecial Topics Course offered through any academic department.
+10 May be repeated for credit.
+1-3 Kelev ant Inc lependent Study arranged with any full-time faculty member.
+1.0 May be repeated for credit.
+1-3

-Careful attention must be given to course prerequisites in the planning of the minor program.
+Only three credit hours of any one internship (including student teaching), special topics course, or independent study maybe applied to the minor.

-Each student interested in this minor should discuss with his or her major academic advisor which courses best fit that student's discipline and emphasis area as well as which general studies courses need to be chosen to satisfy prerequisites.
+Each student interested in this minor should discuss with his or her major academic advisor which courses best fit that student's discipline and concentration area as well as which general studies courses need to be chosen to satisfy prerequisites.
 Students enrolled in the Minor in Childhood Studies will also be assigned an advisor from the Childhood Studies Committee.
 Programs of study shall be kept on file by the Director of Childhood Studies.